 Scylla Materialized Views¶

-Materialized Views are available as a production ready feature on Scylla 3.0.
-Prior to this version, Materialized Views were made available as experimental features from Scylla 2.0.
+Materialized Views is available as a production ready feature in Scylla Open Source 3.0. and Scylla Enterprise 2019.1.
+In prior versions of Scylla Open Source, Materialized Views was available as an experimental feature.

 Occasionally, the same information record needs to be queried based on more than one key.
 For example, when: